caplin/caplin-dev-tools/brjs-app-converter/README.md

 * Third party libraries that don't export a value should have their `exports` property in their `thirdparty-lib.manifest` file set to `null`; if it's set to `"{}"` errors will be thrown during bundling.
 * Capture the application's aliases to an aliases file.
-The aliases can be captured by searching for the `alias!$data` network request or executing `require("alias!$data")` when the application is running in BRJS.
+The aliases can be captured by searching for the `alias!$data` network request or the `alias!$data` module in the BRJS `bundle.js`.
+The aliases bundle can be converted by running the `jscodeshift` transform script called `aliases-transform.js` which is stored inside the `preparation` directory  using `astexplorer.net`.
 * Capture the applications's metadata.
 This can be done by executing `require("app-meta!$data")` when the application is running in BRJS.
 A `metadata.js` module is created by the conversion and you can paste the metadata in there following the conversion.